PioneerSquareLabs/jacb-ai-website/README.md

 ## Example Project: This Repo

 This repository is a living example of JACoB in action.
-Using the T3 Stack, we've set up a basic framework for you to see how JACoB integrates with modern web development tools.
+Using the T3 Stack, we've set up a basic framework to build the jacb.ai home page for you to see how JACoB integrates with modern web development tools.
 It's a playground for you to experiment with JACoB's capabilities in a real-world scenario.

+To see how JACoB was used to build out this site, check out this screencast showing the real-time creation of the site: https://www.youtube.com/watch?v=OfRUaehTcEM&t=8s

 # Getting Started with JACoB

-Welcome to JACoB (Just Another Coding Bot), your AI-powered development platform.
+Interested in trying JACoB yourself?
 Here’s a quick guide to get you started with JACoB and integrate it seamlessly into your development workflow.

-**Important Note**: Currently JACoB is set up to work with a limited number of languages and frameworks.
+**Important Note**: Currently JACoB is in a limited beta preview.
+While JACoB has the potential to work across any codebase, we've focused initially on a limited number of languages and frameworks.
 Specficially, JACoB works best with a TypeScript Next.js application using Tailwind.
 More languages and frameworks are coming soon!

 ## Step 1: Install the JACoB AI Bot GitHub Application